Profile information

 Our farm is some distance away from the village and VERY quiet.
 Our parking lot is a 20 minute walk from here.
 There is also a public bus stop within 15 minutes walking distance.
 We have a good public transportation system in Switzerland that will get you just about everywhere.

 Take day trips into the Swiss Alps to go hiking, skiing, sledding or swimming.
 Visit the beautiful Interlaken area and its lakes.
 Take a hike through the wonderful gorge of the river "Sense", one of the wildest rivers in Switzerland, just a short distance from here.
-Or take a short trip to the cities of Berne, Fribourg or Thun, all within about 45 minutes (by car).A little more information
+Or take a short trip to the cities of Berne, Fribourg or Thun, all within 35-45 minutes (by car).A little more information

 Internet access